Things in monospace

 How Magit Forge authenticates

 The codebase is clean and easy to follow, so I thought it would be a simple case of search and yet this is where I hit my first hurdle. auth-source is mentioned only in docs of Forge and not in the code.
 After getting a little bit panicked, turning on emacs-debug and reading tracebacks a little bit more carefully (i.e. reading them for the first time) I have discovered that the authentication logic lives in a separate package, ghub.el.
-I'm yet to understand why it's not part of forge itself but I would speculate it's historical reasons.
+I'm yet to understand why it's not part of forge itself but I would speculate it's simply historical reasons.
 The implementation for username rendition can be found here in all its glory https://github.com/magit/ghub/blob/b12183279be880dafc6d971aa4bc1ccc39350c4a/lisp/ghub.el#L781-L782

 1password CLI